KyroYoghurt/MCT-Assignment/README.md

 ## Getting Started

+Download the .zip file and extract the content.
+The unzipped folder will contain:
+1. Main .m file: gui_3.m
+2. GUI figure: fig_3.fig
+3. Sample image file:
+4. Sample text file:
+5. Sample audio file
-Download the main .m file alongwith .fig image.
-To test the code downlaod the attached text, image and audio inputs as well.
+To test the code, downlaod the attached text, image and audio inputs as well.
 Ensure that all the files are at a common location and the path to the location has been added to the working folder of MATLAB.

 ### Prerequisites